 Step 4: Stop Acidic Foods Before They Start

 You can absolutely eat oranges and tomatoes as part of your strategy to strengthen weak enamel naturally.
-The key is being careful about how much you have and when you have them to maximize their benefits and minimize acid exposure.
+The secret is being cautious about the quantity and timing of your intake so that you get the most out of their advantages and the least amount of acid exposure.

 Why: Minimizes the duration of acid attacks.

-Step 5: This is the #1 Sweetener to Avoid
+Step 5: This is the #1 Sweetener to Stay Away From

-All sugar turns out bad for teeth in general.
+All sugars turn out bad for teeth in general.
 High fructose corn syrup stands out as worse.
 It feeds those acid making bacteria so easily.
 They just thrive on it.

 Why: It’s a super-fuel for the bacteria that cause demineralization.